jasmeettt/JS-projects/README.md

 - A simple, lightweight Todo List built with JavaScript and Local Storage.
 Add, delete, and persist your tasks effortlessly across sessions.
 Perfect for staying organized! 🚀
 - **Tech Stack**: HTML, CSS, JavaScript.

+### 4. **Weather API App**

+- A sleek and user-friendly Weather App built with JavaScript and the OpenWeatherMap API.
+Get real-time weather updates for any city, including temperature, humidity, wind speed, and weather conditions.
+Stay informed about the weather wherever you are! 🌦️
+- **Tech Stack**: HTML, CSS, JavaScript, OpenWetherMap API.

 ---

 ## 🛠️ Technologies Used